 The focus of this course is inventions and innovation technology.
 Students study tools and machines, power and energy, transportation, and communication.
 Students apply skills with individual creativity to create models and inventions.
-In this course students will also complete a career inventory, learn about career clusters and pathways, and demonstrate workplace readiness skills.
+Students will also complete a career inventory, learn about career clusters and pathways, and demonstrate workplace readiness skills.